-Study suggests mid-adolescence is peak risk for extramedical use of pain relievers by young peopleMay 7th, 2012 in Health /
+Study suggests mid-adolescence is peak risk for extramedical use of pain relievers by young peopleMay 7, 2012 in Medicine & Health / Health

 Surveys of U.S. adolescents suggest that the estimated peak risk of using prescription pain relievers for extramedical use, such as to get high or for other unapproved indications, occurs in mid-adolescence, according to a report published Online First by Archives of Pediatrics & Adolescent Medicine, a JAMA Network publication.

 Physicians, other prescribing clinicians such as dentists, and public health professionals are aware of recent increasing trends of prescribing pain relievers.
 Previous research suggests an increased use of these drugs for extramedical use and increased rates of overdose deaths, the authors write in their study background.

 Elizabeth A. Meier, Ph.D., and colleagues at Michigan State University used data from the 2004 through 2008 National Survey on Drug Use and Health to identify when young people are most likely to start using prescription pain relievers to get high or for other unapproved uses not intended by a physician.
 Estimates in the study are based on 119,877 participants, ages 12 to 21 years, whose self-report indicated that they had never engaged in extramedical use of prescription pain relievers before the year they were assessed for the survey.